ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ### Install dependencies and run the apps

 > 👉 These applications depend on the Kafka and Spark services to be running.
-Make sure to start those services first.
+Ensure to start those services first.

 #### Kafka Producer

-The producer can be executed with this command line:
+Execute the producer with the following command line:

 ```bash
 $ bash start_producer.sh